nucleus-ffm/foss_warn_server/README.md

 # foss_warn_server
-(Beta) Serverpart of FOSS Warn for Push Notifications
+(experimental) Serverpart of FOSS Warn for Push Notifications written with nodeJS, fastify and sqlite

+## how to start?
+- install all dependencies
+- execute the `server.js` file with nodeJS